coderefinery/research-software-engineering/content/index.md

 ```

 :::{admonition} Choose your own adventure
-There are too many exercises here to complete in 1.5 hours.
-Please start with
+Each episode has exercises or something to think about.
+There are too many
+exercises to complete in 1.5 hours.
+Please start with the ones that are **most
-the ones that are **most relevant to you and your work** and try to complete
+relevant to you and your work** and try to complete one or two topics.
+If you
-one or two topics.
-If you have time, you can continue with the remaining
+have time, you can continue with the remaining exercises.
+If you have the
-exercises.
-If you have the possibility to work in pairs, please do so.
+possibility to work in pairs, please do so.
 :::

 ```{toctree}